The Ninth Command

 It means that we are bringing testimony against a person which will result in a guilty verdict.

-What is the word “falsehood” here?
+What is the “testimony of a lie” here?

 What are these sins which this command forbids in its original intent?